ibramady22/Calculator_usingRTOS/README.md

 ### Prerequisites

 - A development environment with RTOS support.
-- Basic knowledge of C/C++ programming.
+- Basic knowledge of C programming.
+- good knowledge at Microcontroller Peritherals Interface of ATMEGA32